Venafi/vault-pki-backend-venafi/README-ADVANCED.md

 Here, we'll use a Makefile to encapsulate several command sequences in a single step.
 For specific details on those commands and their parameters, please review the contents of the [Makefile](Makefile) itself.

-1. Export your Venafi Platform and/or Venafi Cloud configuration variables:
+1. Export your Certificate Manager, Self-Hosted and/or Certificate Manager, Saas configuration variables:

-    **Venafi Platform Variables**
+    **Certificate Manager, Self-Hosted Variables**

     ```text
-    export TPP_USER=<WebSDK User for Venafi Platform, e.g. "admin">
+    export TPP_USER=<WebSDK User for Certificate Manager, Self-Hosted, e.g. "admin">
     export TPP_PASSWORD=<Password for WebSDK User, e.g. "password">
-    export TPP_URL=<URL of Venafi Platform WebSDK, e.g. "https://venafi.example.com/vedsdk">
+    export TPP_URL=<URL of Certificate Manager, Self-Hosted WebSDK, e.g. "https://venafi.example.com/vedsdk">
     export TPP_ZONE=<Name of the policy folder that will hold all certificates that will be requested>
     export TRUST_BUNDLE=/bundle.pem
     ```

-    The syntax for the Venafi Platform policy folder can be tricky.
+    The syntax for the Certificate Manager, Self-Hosted policy folder can be tricky.
 If the policy folder name contains spaces, it must be wrapped in double quotes like this:

     ```text
     export TPP_ZONE="My Policy" *